I'm a member

 Printer Friendly Version

 The use of thiopurines, medications for treating inflammatory bowel disease and other conditions, is limited by a high rate of drug toxicity.
-Susceptibility to drug toxicity has been linked to the level of activity of the enzyme thiopurine methyltransferase (TPMT) which converts thiopurines into metabolites.
+Susceptibility to drug toxicity has been linked to the level of activity of the enzyme thiopurine methyltransferase (TPMT), which converts thiopurines into metabolites.
 This variation in TPMT activity has been related to 3 distinct TPMT mutations.
 Pharmacogenomic analysis of TPMT status is proposed to identify patients at risk of thiopurine drug toxicity and adjust medication doses accordingly.
 Measurement of metabolite markers has also been proposed.

 Thiopurines or purine analogues are immunomodulators.
-They include azathioprine (AZA) (Imuran), mercaptopurine (6-MP) (Purinethol), and thioguanine (6-TG) (Tabloid).
-Thiopurines are used to treat malignancies, rheumatic diseases, dermatologic conditions, inflammatory bowel disease and are used in solid organ transplantation.
+They include azathioprine (AZA) (Imuran), mercaptopurine (6-MP; Purinethol), and thioguanine (6-TG; Tabloid).
+Thiopurines are used to treat malignancies, rheumatic diseases, dermatologic conditions, inflammatory bowel disease, and are used in solid organ transplantation.
 They are considered an effective immunosuppressive treatment of inflammatory bowel disease, particularly in patients with corticosteroid-resistant disease.
 However, the use of thiopurines is limited by both its long onset of action (3-4 months) and drug toxicities, which include hepatotoxicity, bone marrow suppression, pancreatitis, and allergic reactions.

 TPMT activity can also be measured by phenotypic testing.
 Phenotypic testing determines the level of thiopurine nucleotides or TPMT activity in erythrocytes and can also be informative.
 Caution must be taken with phenotyping, since some coadministered drugs can influence measurement of TPMT activity in blood, and recent blood transfusions will misrepresent a patient’s actual TPMT activity.